Immigration Q&A

 There are currently 27 different Nonimmigrant visa categories.
 You will need to apply for the visa that best fits your situation.
 Find out more information in the index below.

+If you need to enter the United States to conduct business, you will need to apply for a B1 visa before you arrive.
 You need a B1 visa if you want to attend a conference, participate in scientific research, negotiate contracts, sell property, or perform other business activities.

 B2 visas are granted to people who want to visit the U.S for tourism or pleasure.
 You can also apply for a B2 visa if you need to visit the United States for medical treatment.